 Sharon Cohen's first book, THE STARMAN AND ME, has been shortlisted for both the Essex Book Awards 2018 and the Branford Boase Award 2018.

 Sharon Cohen loves to explore themes of 'ancient' and 'cutting edge' and intertwines these elements into her stories.
-After graduating with a first-class science degree and a doctorate earned catching swans and studying their parasites, Sharon became a scientific writer.
+After graduating with a first-class science degree and a doctorate, Sharon became a scientific writer.
 Her passion for children's fiction emerged following the birth of her first son and she completed the Open University Children's Literature course, gaining a distinction.